 Tally-ho! was the phrase of the day as the group coiled around iconic landmarks in central London.
-Volunteer marshalls did an admirable job keeping everyone on route while leading the ensemble to its first stop for a Tea Break at Red Lion Square.
+Volunteer marshals did an admirable job keeping everyone on route while leading the ensemble to its first stop for a Tea Break at Red Lion Square.

-In short order, everyone was back on the road again before settling down for a picnic at Saint Pancreas Gardens.
+In short order, everyone was back on the road again before settling down for a picnic at Saint Pancras Gardens.
 After some moustache curling and bladder relief, the casual ride continued to our final destination.
 The day came to a fitting end at the stunning Bloomsbury Ballroom for the closing ceremonies.

 It was a perfect time to reminisce with a complimentary glass of Pol Roger.
 My mind wandered back to a question I heard while on the street.
 Is it about the tweed or the bikes?
 I never heard the response but the simple answer could be both.
 But today, any form of bike advocacy takes a back seat to having fun and riding in style.